Guide · 6 min read

 Compression ratio explained

-What static compression ratio means, how it is calculated from bore, stroke, chamber, gasket and deck, and what ratio suits naturally aspirated versus boosted engines.
+What static compression ratio means, how it's calculated from bore, stroke, chamber and gasket, and what ratio suits NA versus boosted engines.

 The definition